8.45 or 9.45AM

 Time to eat!

-At the end of the tour, you’ll be dropped off back to your hotel or apartment, after a great day out of town.
+At the end of the tour, you’ll be dropped off back to your hotel or apartment, or any other point of your choice within the city limits.